oracle/opengrok/README.txt

   # svcadm refresh opengrok

-The service makes it possible to supply part of the configuration via the opengrok/readonly_config service property which is set to /etc/opengrok/readonly_configuration.xml by default.
+The service makes it possible to supply part of the configuration via the 'opengrok/readonly_config' service property which is set to /etc/opengrok/readonly_configuration.xml by default.

-Note: before removing opengrok package please disable the service.
+Note: before removing the package please disable the service.
 If you don't do it, it will not be removed automatically.
 In such case please remove it manually.